matrix-org/matrix-spec-proposals/drafts/general_api.rst

 display mechanism.
 The number of child events which can be bundled should be limited to prevent events becoming too large.
 This limit should be set by the client.
-If the limit is exceeded, then the bundle should also include a pagination token so that the client can request more child events.
+If the limit is exceeded, then the bundle should also include a chunk token so that the client can request more child events.

 Main use cases for ``relates_to``:
  - Comments on a message.